The sacred breath

 —The Radiance Sutras

 Oxygen is our first and greatest source of energy.
 It is the fuel required for the proper operation of all bodily systems.
 Many find it surprising to learn that only 10% of our energy comes from food and water and 90% of our energy comes from oxygen.
-Thus, every cell in our body requires oxygen to thrive.
+Indeed, every cell in our body requires oxygen to thrive.

 On the most basic level, breathing is a restorative process more important than even food or water for survival.
 Without breath, we could not endure for longer than a few minutes.
 Breathing deeply and consciously improves the quality of our health, emotions and our ability to be more present in our experiences so that we may embrace the trials and tribulations of life.